Mizuno-Sachiko/PloyWitch/README.md

-A lone Witch wanders into the Spire, aiming for the heartâ€”and perhaps a new Ploy!
+A lone Witch wanders into the Spire, aiming for the heart and perhaps a new Ploy!

 The Witch (Alice) relies on Ploys in combat to do the heavy lifting, but they come at a cost: her Mana.